-This page summarizes the sites that feature Roman roads, and provides information on the Roman roads.
+This page summarizes the sites that feature Roman roads.

 The Roman engineers perfected the art of road building, and enabled them to effectively manage the vast empire by improving the links between the cities.
 They were the greatest road builders of the ancient world, which may be one of the factors the Romans sustained their empire for hundreds of years.
 At the peak of the empire there were over 85,000 KM of roads which served military and commercial traffic, which was unprecedented in the ancient times.